William Ruthven, 1st Earl of Gowrie: Arrest and execution

 Ruthven was arrested at his house in Dundee by Colonel William Stewart.
-Stewart surrounded the house with 100 soldiers from 3 o'clock in the morning to 3' o'clock in the afternoon before Ruthven surrendered, when the town of Dundee received an order from James VI to take arms against him.
+Stewart surrounded the house with 100 soldiers from 3 o'clock in the morning to 3 o'clock in the afternoon before Ruthven surrendered, at which point the town of Dundee received an order from James VI to take arms against him.
 Ruthven was shipped to Leith and brought to Holyrood Palace.
 He was taken to Kinneil House and then to Stirling Castle.
 His trial was held in Mar's Wark or "Lady Mar's house" at Stirling.
-The judges included John Graham, Lord Hallyards The charges, recorded by Roger Aston, included "witchcraft in conferring with sorcerers".
+The judges included John Graham, Lord Hallyards.
+The charges, recorded by Roger Aston, included "witchcraft in conferring with sorcerers".

 He was beheaded at Stirling on 3 May 1584 because of his leading involvement in the Raid of Ruthven and all of his honours were forfeited.

 Following his execution, his lands were divided among the king's favourites, but the honours were restored to his son James in 1586.

 His widow, Dorothea Stewart came to the opening of Parliament on 22 August 1584 and kneeled on the Royal Mile crying to the king for grace for her children.
 James Stewart, Earl of Arran pushed her away, and she fainted and was left on the street.

 A letter produced in the posthumous trial of Robert Logan of Restalrig in 1609 referred to William Ruthven as Greysteil, a character in a popular poem of his time noted for his strength and sinister powers, enthralled to a powerful woman.